 How are lung carcinoid tumors diagnosed?

-Certain signs and symptoms might suggest that a person may have a lung carcinoid tumor, but tests are needed to confirm the diagnosis.
+Certain signs and symptoms might suggest that a person could have a lung carcinoid tumor, but tests are needed to confirm the diagnosis.

 Medical history and physical exam

-A physical exam provides information about your general health, possible signs of lung carcinoid tumor, and other health problems.
+A physical exam can give your doctor information about your general health, possible signs of lung carcinoid tumor, and other health problems.
 During your exam, your doctor will pay close attention to your chest and lungs.

 Imaging tests use x-rays, radioactive particles, or other means to create pictures of the inside of your body.
 Imaging tests may be done for a number of reasons, including to help find a suspicious area that might be cancer, to learn how far cancer may have spread, and to help determine if treatment has been effective.

-A chest x-ray may be the first imaging test a doctor orders if he or she suspects a lung problem.
+A chest x-ray is often the first imaging test a doctor orders if a lung problem is suspected.
 It might be able to show if there is a tumor in the lung.
 But some carcinoids that are small or are in places where they are covered by other organs in the chest may not show up on a chest x-ray.
 If your doctor is still suspicious or if something is seen on the chest x-ray, a CT scan may be ordered.

 Computed tomography (CT) scan

-The CT scan is an x-ray test that produces detailed cross-sectional images of your body.
+The CT scan uses x-rays to produce detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you are lying on a narrow platform.
-A computer then combines these into images of slices of the part of your body that is being studied.
+A computer then combines these into images showing slices of the part of your body that is being studied.

 Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 This is not needed if the CT scan is only looking at the chest and lungs.
 You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.
 The injection can cause some flushing (redness and warm feeling).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.